 Are you curious about how GitOps and DevOps may facilitate developer productivity?
 To find out how our team can help, contact us right away.

 GitOps focuses on version-controlled deployments and automated adjustments based on code changes.
 DevOps emphasizes collaboration, automation, and rapid software delivery across development and operations teams.

 How do I choose between GitOps and DevOps?

 The choice depends on your organization’s needs, priorities, and cultural alignment.
-GitOps provides precise control and clear history, while DevOps focuses on speed, collaboration, and automation.
+GitOps provides precise control and a clear history, while DevOps focuses on speed, collaboration, and automation.

 Which tools are associated with GitOps and DevOps?